 Key or Field Description

 Enter Screen

 Press to enter a screen for editing.
 Highlighted data or fields can be changed by the operator.
 Use up or down arrows to move among the data fields.

 Exit Screen

-Z Press to exit a screen after editing.
+Press to exit a screen after editing.

+Key or Field

+Description

-Key or Field Description Do Not Fill Activate Do Not Fill to prevent the isolation fluid pump from refilling when the trigger is released and the ES request signal is disabled.
+Do Not Fill

+Activate Do Not Fill to prevent the isolation fluid pump from refilling when the trigger is released and the ES request signal is disabled.
 Do Not Fill is commonly used at the end of a paint job.
 Once the pump is empty, the system waits until another mode is selected.

-Do Not Fill mode is useful in the following situations: While in Spray mode: • The operator is getting close to the end of the shift and doesn't want paint to sit in the pump.
-The remaining number of parts to spray won't require another full pump of paint.
-The paint color will be changing soon.
-While in Purge mode (without color change enabled): The operator is done spraying and is dispensing the last of the paint in the pump through the gun.
+Do Not Fill mode is useful in the following situations:

+While in Spray mode:

+- The operator is getting close to the end of the shift and doesn't want paint to sit in the pump. - The remaining number of parts to spray won't require another full pump of paint. - · The paint color will be changing soon.

+While in Purge mode (without color change enabled):

+• The operator is done spraying and is dispensing the last of the paint in the pump through the gun.
 Once the pump is empty, the operator can easily switch the fluid supply hose to cleaning fluid.

+Inlet Air

+Inlet air

-Inlet air Inlet Air A green inlet air status bar indicates the inlet air supply pressure is above the minimum required 70 psi (0.5 MPa, 4.8 bar).
+A green inlet air status bar indicates the inlet air supply pressure is above the minimum required 70 psi (0.5 MPa, 4.8 bar).

 Red indicates the system cannot run because the required air pressure is not detected.

-Ground rod A ground rod icon indicates that the ground rod (N) is down and the system is discharging.
+A ground rod icon indicates that the ground rod (N) is down and the system is discharging.

 A charge icon 7 indicates that the ground rod is up and the system is capable of holding a charge.

+Volt Level

+Displays the system voltage level.

+Fluid Level

+Displays the fluid level of the isolation fluid pump.

+- 0% □ (Empty)

+- 50% =

+- 100% ■ (Full)

-Volt Level OkV Displays the system voltage level.
-Fluid Level Displays the fluid level of the isolation fluid pump. • 0% 🗆 (Empty) • 50% 🗖 • 100% 🗖 (Full) ΠΞ With color change enabled, the icon displays the fluid level of the isolation fluid pump and the paint color being used.
-The color on the pump indicates the pump contents: Aqua/cyan color = Unknown fluid; usually flush fluid.
-Dark blue = Paint; the paint number appears to the left of the icon.
-Gray = Air; used when flushing the system.
-Spray Preset " 7 ē Enter a spray preset number to set the gun fluid pressure.
-The spray gun symbol indicates that the number is a spray preset number: To configure Preset 1 through 99, see Adjust the Gun Fluid Settings, page 35.
+- Agua/cvan color = Unknown fluid: usually flush fluid. - Dark blue = Paint; the paint number appears to the left of the icon. - · Gray = Air; used when flushing the system.

+Spray Preset

+Enter a spray preset number to set the gun fluid pressure.
+The spray gun symbol indicates that the number is a spray preset number:

+To configure Preset 1 through 99, see Adjust the Gun Fluid Settings, page 34.

 Preset 0 allows the operator to change the settings at any time during operation.

-Key or Field Description

-Purge Profile

-r 🕮 🗖 Enter a purge profile number to purge the system automatically.
+Key or Field Description Purge Profile Enter a purge profile number to purge the system automatically.
 (Available on color change enabled systems only.)
-The purge gun symbol indicates that the number is a purge profile number:

-To configure a purge sequence, see Purge Screens 1-5, page 53.

-Gun Fluid Pressure

-© Fluid: 40 psi ⊙ 35 psi Set the fluid pressure for the gun.
+The purge gun symbol indicates that the number is a purge profile number: To configure a purge sequence, see Purge Screens 1-5, page 53.
+Gun Fluid Pressure • Fluid: 40 psi Set the fluid pressure for the gun.
 If the dot is filled, fluid pressure to the gun is active.
-The actual fluid pressure displays below the rectangle.

-Valve Indicators

-⊙Inlet A green circle indicates which valve is active when the system is in use.
-A gray circle indicates

-0Air 0Flush 0Dump 0Color the valve is off.
+The actual fluid pressure displays below the rectangle. © 35 psi This field will not be present if a remote mount fluid pressure regulator is being used and Fluid V/P is not selected in the setup menu.
+Valve Indicators ⊙ Inlet A green circle indicates which valve is active when the system is in use.
+A gray circle indicates OAir OFlush ODump OColor the valve is off.